tommyzhng/person-tracking-drone/README.md

 ## Explaination for each project
 ### Person Tracking / Following
 The most generic description of this project is that it uses the camera on board the drone to track and follow a person using OpenCV image recognition.
-Normally, people who attempt this use an Nvidia Jetson Nano because of its fast image processing, however, I was only able to get my hands on a Raspberry Pi 4 that I bought from my friend.
+Normally, people who attempt this use an Nvidia Jetson Nano because of its fast image processing, however, I was only able to get my hands on a Raspberry Pi 4p.

 The code ran super slow with examples from online (1-3 fps), but I managed to optimize code to run at a stable 7 fps.
 7 calculations per second is enough to calculate where I am in space relative to the drone: